DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 649: "You, too, can have cat butt sparkles on your face.
 And have it be temporary." -DeviCat (05-Jun-19)
 * 650: "Okay.... we're here to art...
 I think.... maybe." -DeviCat (15-Jun-19)
 * 651: "I felt creative, and I had no paper.
 So I used my skin." -DeviCat (17-Jun-19)
+* 652: "That's a bird.
+It's like the tiniest car alarm in the world." -DeviCat (19-Jun-19)

 There may be quotes newer than these that have yet to be collected.